 Most areas have the information posted or available online, so just make sure you check out leash laws and dog policies before you head out so that you aren’t disappointed.

-DogFriendly.com, BringFido.com, and Nature Dogs are great resources to find places you can take your dog.
+DogFriendly.com, BringFido.com and Nature Dogs are great resources to find places you can take your dog on a hike.
 Best Hikes with Dogs is an excellent series of books that covers hiking all over the United States.
-Each book has information about difficulty, distance, leash laws, and the popularity of the trails.
+Each book has information about difficulty, distance, leash laws and the popularity of the trails.